colepurbaugh/undergrowth-node/docs/mqtt.md

 - For data retrieval, always include a unique requestId to match responses with requests
 - The client and server MQTT implementations should be configured to disable persistence of QoS=0 messages
 - For QoS 2, be aware of higher resource usage and implement proper timeouts

+### Sequence ID Characteristics
+- Sequence IDs start at 1 for new installations
+- Sequence IDs increment by 1 for each new reading
+- Sequence IDs are guaranteed to be sequential with no gaps
+- Each node maintains its own sequence counter in the sequence_tracker table